 In fiscal year 2019-20, the Agency's Board approved the creation of a Section 115 Trust Agreement with the Public Agency Retirement Services (PARS), Trustee and Trust Administrator.
 The Section 115 Trust was established as a means to set aside monies to fund the Agency's pension plan obligation.
 Contributions to the Section 115 Trust are irrevocable, the assets are dedicated to providing benefits to plan members, and the assets are protected from creditors of the Agency.
 The purpose of the creation of the Section 115 Trust was to address the Agency's pension obligations by accumulating assets to reduce the net pension liability.
-However, in accordance with generally accepted accounting principles, the assets in the Section 115 Trust are not considered to have present service capacity as plan assets and are therefore considered restricted assets of the Agency rather than pension plan assets.
+However, in accordance with generally accepted accounting principles, the assets in the Section 115 Trust are recorded as restricted for pension plan assets.
 Accordingly, the Section 115 Trust's assets are recorded as restricted for pension benefits in the Agency's fund net position rather than assets of the pension plan during the measurement date of the net pension liability.
 The assets held in trust will be considered pension plan assets at the time they are transferred out of the Trust into the pension plan.